Essential groupoid amenability and nuclearity of groupoid C*-algebras: Essential amenability and nuclearity of groupoid algebras

-\begin{remark} The following are worthwhile remarks about \cref{def:ess-ame}. \begin{enumerate}[label=(\roman*)] \item Item \cref{def:ess-ame:norm} may be dropped by an appropriate renormalization in both \cref{def:ame,def:ess-ame} (see, \emph{e.g.}\ \cite{Brown-Ozawa:Approximations}*{Definition 5.6.13}). \item In the case when \(G\) is Hausdorff, \cref{def:ess-ame} reduces to \cref{def:ame} because in this case \(D\) is empty.
-In this case \cref{def:ess-ame}~\cref{def:ess-ame:inva} may be restated as some uniform convergence over compact sets. \item In the non-Hausdorff case, however, we should not talk about compact sets of \(K \setminus D\) as this might be a badly behaved topological space.
+\begin{remark} The following are worthwhile remarks about \cref{def:ame,def:ess-ame}. \begin{enumerate}[label=(\roman*)] \item Item \cref{def:ess-ame:norm} may be dropped by an appropriate renormalization in both \cref{def:ame,def:ess-ame} (see, \emph{e.g.}\ \cite{Brown-Ozawa:Approximations}*{Definition 5.6.13}). \item In the case when \(G\) is Hausdorff, \cref{def:ess-ame} reduces to \cref{def:ame} because in this case \(D\) is empty.
+In this case \cref{def:ess-ame}~\cref{def:ess-ame:inva} may be restated as some uniform convergence over compact sets. \item In the non-Hausdorff case, however, one should not talk about compact sets of \(K \setminus D\) as this might be a badly behaved topological space.
 For instance, it may fail to be locally compact (cf.\ \cref{rem:d not loc comp}). \item We believe that \cref{def:ess-ame} should, in fact, \emph{not} be considered the ‘correct’ definition of essential amenability if \( G \) cannot be covered by countably many open bisections, as in this case \( D \subseteq G \) may not be meager.
 In such cases, \cref{def:ess-ame} should be modified to accommodate any choice of meager set.
 However, we do \emph{not} pursue this modification here for two reasons.
 First, the added technical complexity does not justify the limited applicability to niche cases (see \cref{rem:covered by cnt bisec}).
-Second, in typical settings where \( G \) \emph{is} covered by countably many open bisections, both definitions coincide. \item The compact set \(K \subseteq G\) in both \cref{def:ame}~\cref{def:ame:inva} and \cref{def:ess-ame}~\cref{def:ess-ame:inva} may be assumed to be a compact subset of an open bisection (in particular it may be assumed to be Hausdorff).
+Second, in typical settings where \( G \) \emph{is} covered by countably many open bisections, both definitions should coincide. \item The compact set \(K \subseteq G\) in both \cref{def:ame}~\cref{def:ame:inva} and \cref{def:ess-ame}~\cref{def:ess-ame:inva} may be assumed to be a compact subset of an open bisection (in particular it may be assumed to be Hausdorff).
 Indeed, any compact set $K$ can be covered by finitely many open bisections $s_1,\ldots, s_n$ (cf.\ \cref{lemma:compact set is covered by fin many bisections}), from which it follows that $K\sbe K_1\cup\ldots\cup K_n$ with $K_i\sbe s_i$ defined as the closure of $s_i\cap K$ within $s_i$.
 Each $K_i$ is compact and contained in the open bisection $s_i$.
-Thus, the supremums in \cref{def:ame}~\cref{def:ame:inva} and \cref{def:ess-ame}~\cref{def:ess-ame:inva} can be restated as maximums over (uniformly) finitely many supremums with compact sets contained in some open bisections. \end{enumerate} \end{remark}
+Thus, the supremums in \cref{def:ame}~\cref{def:ame:inva} and \cref{def:ess-ame}~\cref{def:ess-ame:inva} can be restated as maximums over (uniformly) finitely many supremums with compact sets contained in some open bisections. \item \cref{thm:wk-cont-nuc} proves that Borel amenability and (topological) amenability are, in fact, equivalent, and similarly for the essential case.
+Thus, for the rest of the section we will just work with amenability/essential amenability. \end{enumerate} \end{remark}